erikandersson96/first-milestone/README.md

 ---
 ## Wireframes

 * First `4 images` is from the first idea and the wireframes is for `only desktop screens` (I never did a wireframe for mobile use but I will do it for future projects).
-This wireframe was created using [Balsamiq - Balsamiq Wireframes](https://balsamiq.com/).
+This wireframe was created using [Balsamiq - Balsamiq Wireframes](https://balsamiq.com/) (link).
 * Second row containing `3 images` is from the final product of the website.
 To give you a comparison:

 ### First Idea